DavidPetit/drupal-php-platformshcli/README.md

-# Dokcer image wodby/drupal-php with Platform.sh CLI included
+# Docker image wodby/drupal-php with Platform.sh CLI included

 A version of wodby/drupal-php image with Platform.sh CLI included